ichidao/ichi-vaults-sdk/README.md

 | raw   | true | undefined | - | false |

 <br/>
-This function returns user rewards for all vaults on the dex.
-This functions is specific for the Velodrome vaults.
+This function returns user rewards (as [UserRewards](#userrewards)) for all vaults on the dex.
+This function is specific for Velodrome vaults.

 ```typescript
 import { getAllUserRewards, SupportedDex } from '@ichidao/ichi-vaults-sdk';